MicrosoftDocs/appcenter-docs/docs/push/push-api.md

 ms.custom: push
 ---

-# API for Push Notifications
+# Using the Push API

 App Center follows the philosophy of API-first.
 You can expect API support for everything you see in the portal.
 We have a [swagger](https://openapi.appcenter.ms) as well as documentation on [how to get started with our APIs](~/api-docs/index.md).

 ## Push API

 Sending Push Notifications via API will allow you to automate the process of engaging with your users.
 Go to the [Push Swagger](https://openapi.appcenter.ms#push) to see the supported APIs.

 ![Push Swagger](~/push/images/push-swagger.png)